Munnachienyi/Munnachienyi/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m working on building something nice and contributing to fun open source projrct.:smile:;
+- 👨🏽‍💻 I’m working on building and contributing to fun open source projrct.:smile;
-- 🌱 I’m currently learning and contributing to open source projects and getting better at it.;
+- 🌱 I’m currently learning to contribute to open source projects;
 - 💬 I would share my knowledge, all you have to do is reach out;
 - 📫 My twitter is [@enyi_success](https://twitter.com/enyi_success)
 - 📫 My discord is [Hey, Munna](https://discord.com/users/Munna20#4311)